Sameer-Shahzada/Sameer-Shahzada/README.md

 ## About Me ✍

-I am Md.
-Sameer Shahzada.
-I have completed my Master of Computer Application (MCA) from <strong>Kamla Nehru Institute of Technology, Sultanpur (U.P).</strong> Now, I'm looking for a job as a Software Developer | Web Developer.
-I am passionate about learning new technology with a positive attitude.
+I'm a detail-oriented Front-End Developer with +2.5 years of hands-on experience at (Mobfountain Media) with a Master's of Computer Applications (MCA) from Kamla Nehru Institute of Technology, Sultanpur (KNIT).
+I have a strong foundation in computer science and software engineering.
+I have been instrumental in delivering robust and efficient solutions for various clients.

 <!-- Lovely GitHub Image -->
 <img align="left" alt="Image" src="https://user-images.githubusercontent.com/57597700/116680680-964bc200-a9c9-11eb-8883-deeb257fd9de.png" width="250"/>